gd-barman/gd-barman/README.md

 # Hi there, I'm Gour Dhan Barman 👋

-### Research Associate | Hydrology • Water Resources • Remote Sensing • GeoAI
+### Research Associate | Hydrology • Water Resources • Earth Observation • GeoAI

 I am a Research Associate in the Department of Civil and Environmental Engineering at Shahjalal University of Science and Technology (SUST), Bangladesh.